daiksy/leapmotion-sbt/README.md

 ---

-This is a template to leapmotino sdk in sbt
+This is a template to leapmotion sdk in sbt

 #Usage